 Another key difference between arbitration and mediation is that mediated decisions are not binding.
 Rather, a mediated resolution to a dispute remains unofficial until the two parties sign an official agreement.
 Because of this, either party can back out of the mediation process at any time without consequences—a distinguishing feature that notably separates mediation from arbitration.

 Contact an Investment Loss Lawyer Now

 Are you looking to recover damages that you suffered due to the negligent actions of a broker or brokerage firm?
-Look no further than Wolper Law Firm for help resolving your dispute.
+Look no further than Wolper Law Firm, P.A. for help resolving your dispute.